frontiersi/tenement-tools/README.md

 <br/>

 ## Updating to new version
-Very 1.0 has now been released!
+Version 1.0 has now been released!
 Any prior installations versions must be discarded and all steps above must be done again.

 <br/>